mh-cbon/material-design-lite/README.md

 - custom-dialog: A dialog box implementation.
 - custom-dup: A component which add / remove a component template.
 - custom input confirm: A component to handle input confirmation (double input).
+- custom right panel over: A component which displays a web page in a right panel over the existing content.

 componentHandler.downgradeElementRecursive: a method to downgrade a node recursively.